Real People Stories – Carla

 Should everyone do this exam?

 I don’t know; you need to rely on your GP.
-Mine said that if this test were done for free in state laboratories, he would prescribe it to many women.
+Mine said that if this exam were done for free in state laboratories, he would prescribe it to many women.
 After all, it is better to prevent a disease than to treat it later.

 Tamara